BrettSchumacher/Portfolio/docs/Projects.md

 ![](https://user-images.githubusercontent.com/66701198/138023015-c766241e-d8bd-485d-97ae-303f2f4cbbd2.png)

 Developed over a weekend for the GMTK 2021 Game Jam.
 The game features a real time physics simulation to mimic orbital mechanics.
 The player must properly set planet's starting positions and velocities to reach certain goals and avoid certain obstacles.
-All simulation and gameplay code was written by me, with help from friends on the UI code, level design, and music for the game.
+All simulation and gameplay code was written by me, with help from friends on the UI code, level design, and music.

 ## FIVE - Flexible Immersive Virtual Environments
 *Made June 2021 - Sept 2021, URL:* <https://conservancy.umn.edu/handle/11299/223271>